Am I Entitled to Gratuity After Being Asked to Resign and Join Another Company?

 shobhit-kumar-mittal

-1. How the move in process is being affected ?
+1. How is the move-in process being affected?

-Prime facie, even if you are asked to resign, it should be considered as transfer with continuity of service and you would be eligible for gratuity from the new employer.
+Primarily, even if you are asked to resign, it should be considered a transfer with continuity of service, and you would be eligible for gratuity from the new employer.

 Amar27k